PankajVirendraModi/SQL-things/Functions in SQL.md

 2. What distinguishes the ETL (Extract, Transform, Load) process from Visualization tools?

 So, there are two types of functions in SQl
-Built-in functions:
+### Built-in functions:
-Definition: User-Defined Functions are functions that are created and defined by the user or the developer.
+`Definition`: User-Defined Functions are functions that are created and defined by the user or the developer.
 These functions allow users to encapsulate a sequence of SQL statements into a reusable and modular unit.
 a.
 Scalar functions
 CONCAT, SUBSTRING, UPPER, LOWER, GETDATE, DATEDIFF
 b.
 Aggregation functions